atapinar/atapinar/README.md

 ## About Me
-Economics and Data Science student on a path to mastering Fin-markets, Quant & VC's.
+Economics and Data Science student on a path to mastering Fin-markets.